Best Salad Spinner of 2021

 Ease of Spinning

-Most of the models tested did what a salad spinner is supposed to do: spin easily and spin quickly.
-While the colanders and bowls on the Brieftons BR-SS-02 and OVOS 5-Quart Salad Spinner slipped during operation, resulting in lower scores.
-The most underwhelming performance went to the Westmark German Vegetable Spinner.
-The lack of anti-slip pads on the bowl, along with the flimsy bowl and colander, make for difficult operation.
-When the colander on this model spun at higher speeds, it almost always got caught on the lid or the bowl, which did not allow for smooth spinning.
+Most of the models we tested did what a salad spinner is supposed to do — spin easily and spin quickly.
+The colanders and bowls on the Brieftons BR-SS-02 and OVOS 5-Quart Salad Spinner slipped during operation, resulting in lower scores.

-The top spinners for this metric were the Mueller 5-Liter Vegetable Washer, OXO Steel Salad Spinner, and Cuisinart CTG-00-SSAS and SAS.
-The standard features for these three spinners were anti-slip bowls, secure colanders, and lids, and easy-to-use spinning mechanisms.
+The top spinners for this metric were the Mueller 5-Liter Vegetable Washer, OXO Steel Salad Spinner, and Cuisinart's CTG-00-SSAS and SAS models.
+The standard features for these three spinners were anti-slip bowls, secure colanders and lids, and easy-to-use spinning mechanisms.
 Out of this group, the Mueller 5-Liter Vegetable Washer separated itself to win this category, as the pull-arm mechanism for spinning was extremely easy to use and could quickly get the colander moving at a high rate of speed.

 Ease of Braking

 It should be easy enough to get your veggies spinning because that's what these spinners are designed for.
-However, not all of the units proved to be able to brake well.
+However, not all of the units were able to brake well.
 Some models include a brake button in their design, while others with crank arm spinning mechanisms do not include a separate braking feature.
 Each braking system has its advantages and disadvantages.
 For the crank arm models, the brake is the crank arm.
 This style tended to be more challenging to slow than the button-style brakes when attempting to stop colanders moving at a higher speed.
-The button-style brakes were usually a bit more effective at braking, but the small buttons are not very ergonomic, and one unit, in particular, had a reasonably useless brake button.
+The button-style brakes were usually a bit more effective at braking.

 Ease of Cleaning